Literacy Education, M.S.

 Master of Science

-The Master of Science (M.S.) in Literacy Education is designed as a pathway to professional certification in Literacy at either the childhood (B-6) or adolescence (5-12) levels, or both.
-The Old Westbury degree is designed for educators who already possess initial, professional, or permanent certification in Education and who are seeking professional certification and/or an advanced degree in Literacy Education.
+The Master of Science (M.S.) in Literacy Education is designed for educators who already possess initial, professional, or permanent certification in Education and who are seeking professional certification and/or an advanced degree in Literacy Education.

 This program combines theory and practice and meets all relevant New York State Education Department professional certification requirements.
 Applications for this program are accepted only for fall semester entry.